IMF Regional Office for Asia and the Pacific (OAP)

 Candidates must hold a Bachelor’s degree or its equivalent from a recognized/accredited university and are expected to possess high English language proficiency to be able to pursue studies.
 A minimum TOEFL score of PBT 570 (CBT 230, iBT89) or IELTS 6.0-6.5 is expected.
 A strong undergraduate background and/or evidence of experience with public policy issues in economic management are also required.

-Successful candidates for GraSPP are additionally required to complete and pass the formalities of admissions process for the GraSPP, the UT.
-A separate application form must be filled out and submitted to the MPP/IP Admissions Office, following the instructions from the university after the JISPA final selection in mid-April 2014.
-The application form is downloadable on the UT website.
+Successful candidates for GraSPP are additionally required to complete and pass the formalities of admissions process for the GraSPP, the UTokyo.
+A separate application form must be filled out and submitted to the MPP/IP Admissions Office, following the instructions from the university after the JISPA final selection in mid-April 2017.
+The application form will be sent from MPP/IP Admissions Office via email.

 The main campus of the university is located in Hongo Bunkyo-ku, Tokyo and occupies about 56 hectares of the former Kaga Yashiki, the Tokyo estate of a major feudal lord.
 Parts of the seventeenth century landscaping of the original estate have been preserved to provide greenery and open space.

 The University of Tokyo Library System is composed of about 40 libraries, including the General Library, the Komaba and Kashiwa Libraries, and departmental libraries.
 The General Library is the system‘s main coordinating body.
 Each faculty / institution library has a large number of materials in their specialized fields.

 GraSPP’s International Student Adviser provides student support services to help students complete their enrolment and arrange for visas.
 It also helps coordinate applications for student dormitories or helps students to find accommodation through private real estate firms.